L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1b/README.md

 <img width="1630" height="548" alt="sns-topic" src="https://github.com/user-attachments/assets/ebce43d1-698f-4802-89fd-ee30b6ae5644" />

-## Incident Response Section

-For the incident response part, I simulated a credential problem.

-I changed the password in Secrets Manager so it did not match the actual RDS password anymore.
+Furthermore I changed the password in Secrets Manager so it did not match the actual RDS password anymore.

 After that, the app started failing when I went to: